-Response times were short on the phone (1-2 minutes) and by email (1 day), and average on live chat.
-The relevancy of the answers was good most of the time, but on live chat it we did not always get satisfactory information.
+Response times were short on the phone (1-2 minutes), email (1 day), and live chat (few seconds).
+The relevancy of the answers was good most of the time, but on email we did not always get satisfactory information.

 Customer service is available in multiple languages: Arabic, Chinese, Czech, English, French, German, Italian, Spanish and Russian.
 Most likely some other major languages are available as well, but not minor ones like Hungarian.
 It can get a bit confusing whether you are speaking with the Swiss or the UK office, and they cannot provide information on the other entity.

 It would be great to have 24/7 availability.
 Most offices are available from Monday to Friday 8:00-22:00 CET, but there's a separate Customer Care Center dedicated to clients.
 It is also open at the same times as the regular offices.